 Youth Court Orders – s283

-Under s289 the Court must impose the least restrictive outcome which is adequate in the circumstances.
+Under section 289, the court must impose the least restrictive outcome which is adequate in the circumstances.

-There are seven groups of possible responses under s283.
+There are seven groups of possible responses under section 283.
 The groups range from least restrictive to most restrictive.
-Each order listed within a group is of equal restrictiveness..
+Each order listed within a group is of equal restrictiveness.

 The full list is as follows: